openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ```

 In the example above, `nonce` is included as the `challenge` and `client_id` as the `domain` value in the proof of the verifiable presentation.

+## Validation of Verifiable Presentations

+A verifier MUST validate the integrity, authenticity, and holder binding of any verifiable presentation provided by an OP according to the rules of the respective presentation format even if those verifiable presentations are embedded within a signed OpenID Connect assertion, such as an ID Token or a Userinfo response.

+This is required because verifiable presentations might be signed by the same holder but with different key material and/or the OpenID Connect assertions may be signed by a 3rd party (a traditional OP).
+In both cases, just checking the signature of the respective OpenID Connect assertion does not, for example, check the holder binding.

 #  Examples